Contents

 My personal opinion on NetApp:

-NetApp SnapCenter is a relatively unknown part in this list of enterprise data backup solutions – even though it is quite competent in its own regard.
-NetApp can offer backup centralization, a variety of scheduling options, plenty of backup-related features, and support for a number of different storage types.
-Backups created with the solution can also be accessed by practically any device that has a web browser, including laptops and mobile phones.
-NetApp is also one of the few solutions that has offices all over the world, providing a lot of local support for companies in specific countries – something that most competitors don’t do at all.
-It is worth noting that the solution itself has plenty of bugs, and its Linux capabilities are rather limited in comparison with Windows feature set.
+NetApp SnapCenter is a relative unknown among this list of enterprise data backup solutions, even though it is quite competent in its own regard.
+NetApp offers backup centralization, a variety of scheduling options, many backup-related features, and support for several different storage types.
+Backups created with the solution are accessible by practically any device that has a web browser, including laptops and mobile phones.
+NetApp is also one of the few solutions that has offices all over the world, providing local support for companies in specific countries – something that most competitors don’t do at all.
+It is worth noting that the solution itself is not bug-free, , and its Linux capabilities are rather limited in comparison with the Windows feature set.

 Commvault

-Commvault is all about applying cutting-edge technologies of their data backup and recovery solution to provide the best experience possible with various file types, data sources, backup types and storage locations.
+Commvault focuses on applying cutting-edge technologies in their data backup and recovery solution to provide the best experience possible with various file types, data sources, backup types and storage locations.
 Commvault is known for its pinpoint accuracy backups for VMs, databases or endpoints, VM recovery, unstructured data backup, data transfer, etc. Commvault can integrate with more than a dozen cloud storage providers, including VMware, AWS, Azure, and many more.
-On the other hand, there are some areas that need to be worked on, according to some customer reviews, like UI friendliness.
+On the other hand, there are some areas that are less well-developed, according to some customer reviews, such as UI friendliness.

 Customer ratings: